Understanding security and compliance is essential for healthcare providers and healthcare IT professionals alike.

 Security addresses a fundamental part of HIPAA regulation as mandated by the HIPAA Security Rule.
 The security infrastructure required by HIPAA regulation is meant to protect the confidentiality, integrity, and availability of PHI.
 Specifically as it applies to HIPAA, the most important thing to ensure is that PHI is being kept private and secure.

 Security is where the value of a health IT professional’s expertise comes in handy.
 Likely, the security measures mandated by HIPAA will already be standards among your service offerings.
-Things like email encryption, data encryption, firewalls, penetration testing, cyber-security infrastructure, and security risk assessments are all important elements of a proper security program that also address HIPAA requirements for security.
+Things like email encryption, data encryption, firewalls, penetration testing, cybersecurity infrastructure, and security risk assessments are all important elements of a proper security program that also address HIPAA requirements for security.

-Because health IT professionals are already addressing these security components in their business, offering HIPAA compliance-as-a-service is a natural synthesis with the work IT professionals are already doing.
+Because health IT professionals are already addressing these security components in their business, offering HIPAA compliance as a service is a natural synthesis with the work IT professionals are already doing.

-Managed service providers (MSPs) and IT service providers are primed to use HIPAA to compliment the security work they already do, to make recurring revenue on existing clients in health care–or find new ones.
+Managed service providers (MSPs) and IT service providers are primed to use HIPAA to compliment the security work they already do, to make recurring revenue on existing clients in healthcare–or find new ones.

-Compliance and Security: Why You Need BOTH
+Security and Compliance: Why You Need BOTH

 The truth is, no compliance program is complete without security measures to go along with it, and no health IT security infrastructure is totally effective without an overarching compliance program.

-The two are inextricably linked–and by partnering with a HIPAA compliance-as-a-service provider like Compliancy Group, health IT professionals can start helping health care clients and growing new revenue streams.
+The two are inextricably linked–and by partnering with a HIPAA compliance as a service provider like Compliancy Group, health IT professionals can start helping healthcare clients and growing new revenue streams.

 Find out more about partnering with Compliancy Group

-and expand your service offerings in health care today!
+and expand your service offerings in healthcare today!